Banana + Nutella + chocolate = WINNING.

 Introducing my new favourite treat – Nutella Banana Cupcakes.
 Soft and fluffy banana cakes with a touch of cinnamon, complete with a dollop of Nutella that gets baked into the cake, followed by swirls of homemade chocolate buttercream that is oh-so-fluffy.

 We’ve explored the heavenly combo of Nutella and banana already.
 Remember my Nutella Swirl Banana Bread?
-And my Banana Bundt Cake with Nutella Ganache?
 Well these cupcakes continue the trend but also add fluffy chocolate frosting to the mix #alllmydreams

 It all started when I had spotty overripe bananas staring back at me from my fruit bowl.
 There is no way I will eat a banana once it goes spotty so my only answer is to get baking.
 I had serious cupcake cravings but what’s a banana cupcake without a little bit of Nutella?